 The Drug Misuse and Dependence Guidelines, originally published in 1999, take on board the ever-changing epidemiology of drug misuse, changes in Government policy, the increasing involvement of GPs and competencies in substance misuse treatment.

-The National Institute for Health and Clinical Excellence (NICE) has published guidance on drug misuse and its treatment.
+The National Institute for Health and Care Excellence (NICE) has published guidance on drug misuse and its treatment.
 This includes, amongst others:

 - Drug misuse: psychosocial interventions.